-What religious right leader had an affinity for gay sex art? - AMERICAblog News
+Gay sex art in the home of a religious right leader? - AMERICAblog News

 In today’s podcast, Cliff Schecter I delve into a number of topics — primarily Obamacare repeal and Paul Manafort’s latest legal problems with the FBI — but we also touch on a number of other issues in the news, including the strange tale of a new bundt pan I purchased this weekend at an estate sale in DC that turned out to be the home of a top name in the religious right.
 Oh, it gets better.

-Suffice it to say, in addition to a $4 cake mold, I walked away with a big helping of religious right hypocrisy.
+Suffice it to say, in addition to a $4 cake mold, I walked away with a hearty laugh.

 I’ve posted our podcast below, and here’s the rundown of topics, and where you can find them in this episode: